This day in 2013: The Day the Earth Smiled

 … look up, think about our cosmic place, think about our planet, how unusual it is, how lush and life-giving it is, think about your own existence, think about the magnitude of the accomplishment that this picture-taking session entails.
 We have a spacecraft at Saturn.
 We are truly interplanetary explorers.
 Think about all that, and smile.

-NASA said this natural-color image is as the human eye would see it, if you had been there with Cassini.
+NASA said the natural-color image is as the human eye would see it, if you had been there with Cassini.
 Using both its wide-angle and narrow-angle cameras, the spacecraft captured a total of 323 photographs over a four-hour period of time, but only 141 images were used to create this panoramic mosaic.
+This mosaic is also one of 33 “footprints” that cover the entire ring system and Saturn itself.

 Ever since we caught sight of the Earth among the rings of Saturn in September 2006 in a mosaic that has become one of Cassini’s most beloved images, I have wanted to do it all over again, only better.
 This time, I wanted to turn the entire event into an opportunity for everyone around the globe to savor the uniqueness of our planet and the preciousness of the life on it.

 Pale Blue Orb image by Cassini, 2006.
-The second-ever image of Earth from the outer solar system came in 2006, just two years after Cassini began orbiting Saturn, when the spacecraft was about 930 million miles from Earth.
+This was the second-ever image of Earth taken from the outer solar system, taken on February 15, 2006, just two years after Cassini began orbiting Saturn.
+At the time, the spacecraft was about 930 million miles (1.5 billion km) from Earth.
+The Earth and moon appear as a tiny blue dot on the right side of the image, just above center.
+When magnified, you can just make out the moon as a slight “protrusion” on the upper left side of the Earth.

 As with the 2013 image, the 2006 image was made possible by the passing of Saturn directly in front of the sun as seen from Cassini.

-Bottom line: NASA’s Cassini spacecraft, now orbiting Saturn, took the third-ever picture of Earth from the outer solar system today’s date – July 19, 2013.
+Bottom line: NASA’s Cassini spacecraft, which orbited Saturn until 2017, took the third-ever picture of Earth from the outer solar system on today’s date, July 19, 2013.
 The image came to be called The Day Earth Smiled.
-The other two pictures were taken in 1990 and 2006.
+This followed two previous similar pictures taken in 1990 and 2006.